PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 After receiving a payload file containing a `rootfs` update, MBL:

 * Writes the contents of `rootfs.tar.xz` to the inactive partition.
-* Flips a flag indicating which root file system partition is active, so that after a reboot the previously inactive partition will become the active partition, and vice versa.
+* Flips a flag indicating which root file system partition is active, so that after a reboot the previously inactive partition becomes the active one, and vice versa.
 * Reboots the device.
 * Mounts the root file system from the update payload.

-The previously active (now inactive) root file system partition is now available to receive the next `rootfs` update.
+The previously active (now inactive) root file system partition is now ready to receive the next `rootfs` update.

 ### Prerequisites